 John was an old, typical radio humbug who tap-danced through a long career pontificating to the non-cognoscenti on his morning newscasts.
 (He actually asked me once, during the 1960 campaign, if Hubert Humphrey was a Democrat!
 I assured him that he, indeed, was, and John, on his next newscast, authoritatively referred to him as such.)

 After three years of introducing John as “Author, Lecturer and World Traveler, John K. Chapel!” he, alas, went the way of all of us in broadcasting.
 On our last day together, after the last newscast, he came into the control room and said to me “Goodbye, Bob.”
+I was touched.

 The Bay Area Radio Museum gratefully thanks Bill Moen and Johnny Williams’ 440: Satisfaction for their generous assistance in developing this exhibit.